Apple Announces New iPod Nano and iTunes 8

 Tuesdays are typically the day the Apple reserves to make big announcements, and today was such a day for Apple.
 Steve Jobs took to the stage Yerba Buena Center in San Francisco to announce a number of new iPod-related products and new iTunes features.
-Apple billed the press event as "Let's Rock
+Apple billed the press event as "Let's Rock."
+Here's what's new:

 - iTunes will start offering some TV shows in HD format for $2.99 (SD shows stay at $1.99).